 Saskatchewan is the only province that recognizes the internationally recognized National Board registration system as an acceptable alternative to CRNs, although an additional Saskatchewan filing fee also has to be paid per vessel.
 Vessels that are CRN registered can also be National Board Registered if desired.
 If a vessel is built outside of Canada for Canadian use, it must be both CRN registered and National Board registered.

-Manufacturers in the USA who manufacture and export boilers or pressure vessels to Canada shall hold an ASME Certificate of Authorization and ensure that all boilers and pressure vessels are stamped with the appropriate ASME Symbol and registered with the National Board.
+Manufacturers in countries other than Canada that manufacture and export boilers and pressure vessels to Canada shall ensure that all boilers and pressure vessels are stamped with the appropriate ASME Code product certification mark and registered with the National Board.

 Key Point: Fabricators outside of Canada must also register with National Board.